SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 Content-Type: application/json;charset=UTF-8
 </pre>

-This scheme allows sharing the same status-changed URI and secret among several instances, but Ozwillo also supports having separate status-changed URI and secret for each instance.
-See more on how to check if this request reliably comes from Ozwillo depending on [verifying the signature](#ref-hmac-signature).
+This scheme allows sharing the same status-changed URI and secret among several instances, but the platform also supports having separate status-changed URI and secret for each instance.
+See more on how to check if this request reliably comes from the platform depending on [verifying the signature](#ref-hmac-signature).

 ##### Request body